Rashid Nezhmetdinov: Initial years (1933–1946)

-Glory Years (1946-1958)
+Glory years (1946–1958)

 And in Berlin, from 1946, Nezhmetdinov was able to resume his long-interrupted chess career and devoted himself entirely to it.
 In 1946, he won Championship of the Berlin Military District, winning 14 out of 15 games, and finishing ahead of future Ukrainian Champion, Isaac Lipnitsky.

 Later that year, Nezhmetdinov, then 34 years old, returned to civilian life; his primary occupation was to serve as the captain of the DSO Spartak chess team.
 In 1947, Nezhmetdinov finished in shared second place at the All-Union Candidate Master tournament at Yaroslavl.
 This marked the beginning of a tumultuous friendship between Nezhmetdinov, Vitaly Tarasov (the winner), and Ratmir Kholmov (shared second).

 With this performance, Nezhmetdinov had also earned his second Master norm.
 He now had the right to play an examination game for the title of Soviet Master.
 Georgy Lisitsin was appointed as Nezhmetdinov's examiner.
 However, after studying Lisitsin's games for many months, Nezhmetdinov received a telegram from the Soviet Chess Federation, merely days before his match, stating that his examiner would be Vladas Mikenas.
 Mikenas was a far more formidable opponent.

 In his renewed preparations, Nezhmetdinov came across an article written by Mikenas on the Alekhine's Defense, in Shakhmaty v SSSR, a popular chess magazine of the day.
 Mikenas claimed it was his preferred response to 1. e4 (Nezhmetdinov's favorite first move).
-This must have been particularly intimidating considering Mikenas had only recently beaten the legendary Alexander Alekhine at the 1937 tournament in Kemeri, Latvia, with the black pieces no less.
+This must have been particularly intimidating considering Mikenas had only recently beaten the legendary Alexander Alekhine at the 1937 tournament in Ķemeri, Latvia, with the black pieces no less.

-Nevertheless, the fearless Nezhmetdinov still played 1. e4 in their first game and even entered the “Hunt Variation” of the Alekhine Defense; Mikenas’ favorite.
+Nevertheless, the fearless Nezhmetdinov still played 1. e4 in their first game and even entered the "Hunt Variation" of the Alekhine Defense; Mikenas’ favorite.
 He crushed Mikenas in 17 moves.
 He beat Mikenas again, in the same variation, in Game 11.
-However, the game was drawn 7-7 and Nezhmetdinov did not gain the coveted Master title, because the examiner got draw odds.
+However, the match was drawn 7-7 and Nezhmetdinov did not gain the coveted Master title, because the examiner got draw odds.
 However, Nezhmetdinov was not discouraged, and this result only reinforced his belief that the title was within his grasp.
 However, this optimism must have led to a very few frustrating years for Nezhmetdinov, especially considering how brutally frank he was about his own performance.

 His next breakthrough came in 1950, when he earned the right to play at the prestigious RSFSR Championship at Nizhny Novgorod (this Championship was limited to the Russian Federation and thereby second to the USSR Championship).
 The competition was fierce, with Masters like Isaac Boleslavsky (the tournament's favorite), among many others.
 Nezhmetdinov drew his game with Boleslavsky and went on to become the 10th Champion of the Russian Federation.
 He was finally a Soviet Master.